wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Questioner:**&ensp;Does a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> die?

 **Maharaj:**&ensp;He is beyond life and death.
 What we take to be inevitable — to be born and to die — appears to him but a way of expressing movement in the Immovable, change in the changeless, end in the endless.
-To the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> it is obvious that nothing is born and nothing dies, nothing lasts and nothing changes, all is as it is — timelessly.
+To the *jnani* it is obvious that nothing is born and nothing dies, nothing lasts and nothing changes, all is as it is — timelessly.

-**Q:**&ensp;You say the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is beyond.
+**Q:**&ensp;You say the *jnani* is beyond.
 Beyond what?
 Beyond knowledge?

 **M:**&ensp;Knowledge has its rising and setting.
 Consciousness comes into being and goes out of being.
 It is a matter of daily occurrence and observation.
 We all know that sometimes we are conscious and sometimes not.
 When we are not conscious, it appears to us as a darkness or a blank.
-But a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is aware of himself as neither conscious nor unconscious, but purely aware, a witness to the three states of the mind and their contents.
+But a *jnani* is aware of himself as neither conscious nor unconscious, but purely aware, a witness to the three states of the mind and their contents.

 **Q:**&ensp;When does this witnessing begin?

-**M:**&ensp;To a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> nothing has beginning or ending.
+**M:**&ensp;To a *jnani* nothing has beginning or ending.
 As salt dissolves in water, so does everything dissolve into pure being.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom.
 Beyond this lies the inexpressible.

 **Q:**&ensp;There is in me the conviction, “I am the body”.
 Granted, I am talking from unwisdom.
 But the state of feeling oneself the body, the body–mind, the mind–body, or even pure mind — when did it begin?